 Students taking this course are entitled to a Microsoft Dream Spark account.
 This will provide the privilege of downloading many Microsoft products free of charge.
-MS Office however, is not included in the list of products that are available to you.
+New versions of MS Office however, is not included in the list of products that are available to you.
 It may take several weeks to get your Dream Spark accounts activated.
-In the mean time you may download trial versions of the Microsoft products.
+In the mean time you may download trial versions of the Microsoft products or download an open source office suite such as Libre-Office or Open Office.

 Additional software may be downloaded from their websites listed below